The Prep Table:

 A culinary Pre-Employment Training for prospective workers

-The Pacific Northwest Hospitality Training Program is currently taking interest applications from persons interested in starting a culinary career with a union hospitality employer.
+The Pacific Northwest Hospitality Training Program is currently taking interest applications from persons considering starting a culinary career with a union hospitality employer.

 This is a pilot training program developed in partnership with UNITE HERE!
 Local 8, the hospitality union, and unionized employers in Seattle.

-Over the years, UNITE HERE!
-Local 8 has fought hard for and won:
+Over the years, our union partner UNITE HERE!
+Local 8, has fought hard for and won:

 · Living Wages